ben-trainer/osTicket/README.md

 <h2>Installation Steps</h2>

-1.)
-The first thing you are going to want to do is create a virtual machine by going to https://portal.azure.com/.
+1) Create a virtual machine by going to https://portal.azure.com/.
 Setup your virtual machine with Windows 10 Pro, version 22H2.
 Note, you will want to create a virtual machine with atleast 2 vcpus and 16 gbs of memory.

-2.)
-With the public IP address we will now connect to the VM using Remote Desktop Connection on our Windows computer.
+2) With the public IP address we will now connect to the VM using Remote Desktop Connection on our Windows computer.
 We will use the search bar at the bottom of the screen and type in Remote Desktop Connection and select it to open.
 Now paste the VM’s public IP address and click connect to initialize our remote connection.
 Note: The VM may take a moment to start up

 </p>
 <br />